Chinese modernization

-Chinese-style modernization (中国式现代化), also called the Chinese modernization or the Chinese path to modernization, is a political slogan promoted by the Chinese Communist Party (CCP), boasting a model of modernization that purportedly contrasts with Western-style development, and emphasizing the strengths of the Chinese economic and political model.
+Chinese modernization (中国式现代化), also called Chinese-style modernization or the Chinese path to modernization, is a Chinese Communist Party (CCP) political slogan that promotes the CCP's economic and political development model and contrasts with what the CCP terms "Western-style development."

 History

 The term dates back to 1979, when Chinese leader Deng Xiaoping, who mentioned it during a March 1979 speech about the Four Cardinal Principles.

 It became a standalone phrase in its own right under CCP general secretary Xi Jinping when, in April 2021, the People's Daily launched several articles on "dissecting Chinese-style modernization", leading rest of the Chinese state media to do the same.
-Wang Huning, top political theorist under Xi, is considered to be related in developing the term.
+Wang Huning, the top political theorist under Xi, is considered to have been involved in developing the term.

-The term featured prominently at the CCP historical resolution under Xi, that passed in 2021.
-The resolution said that Chinese-style modernization would further drive the great rejuvenation of the Chinese nation.
+The term featured prominently in a 2021 historical resolution of the CCP.
+The resolution said that Chinese-style modernization would further drive the "great rejuvenation of the Chinese nation."
 The term appeared 11 times at Xi's political report to the 20th CCP National Congress, held in October 2022.
 The term also was featured prominently at the first session of the 14th National People's Congress in March 2023.

 Overview

 The term has been seen as an effort by Xi to focus on strengthening China's position in the world.
-It has also been used by Chinese leaders to envision a new type of development in the world; Xi said that Chinese-style modernization "breaks the myth of ‘modernization equals Westernization".
+It has also been used by Chinese leaders to envision a new type of development in the world; Xi said that Chinese-style modernization "breaks the myth of 'modernization equals Westernization'".
 According to Xi, Chinese-style modernization has "five characteristics" (五个特征), "nine basic demands" (九个本质要求), and "five major principles" (五个重大原则):